-You can find penguins in captivity in every continent, however all known species of penguins live naturally in the southern hemisphere.
-Contrary to general belief, Penguins do not live only in extremely cold conditions.
-Outside Antarctica, Penguins usually inhabit desertic regions and rocky islands where there are not a large number of land predators, so their incapacity to fly is not an issue.
+You can find penguins in captivity in several aquariums all over the world.
+However, all known species of penguins live naturally in the southern hemisphere.
+Contrary to general belief, Penguins do not live only in icy conditions.
+Outside of Antarctica, Penguins usually inhabit desertic regions and rocky islands where there are not a large number of land predators, so their incapacity to fly is not an issue.

 Species – Habitat